Sols777/dev-brawl/README.md

 Hi there 👋!
 I am Luis

 ## DevBrawl:
-> This project was my final project @LeWagon Porto bootcamp 2 other devs from the bootcamp.
+> This project was my final project @LeWagon Porto bootcamp together 2 other devs from the bootcamp.
 ## What is it about:
 <p>
   DevBrawl is a platform for developers to compete against each other.
 This can be done